AN/ASQ-228 ATFLIR

-ATFLIR presently is used only by the US Navy on the Boeing F/A-18E/F Super Hornet and the earlier F/A-18C/D and with Marine Corps F/A-18Cs when deployed onboard aircraft carriers.
+ATFLIR presently is used by the US Navy on the Boeing F/A-18E/F Super Hornet and the earlier F/A-18C/D and with Marine Corps F/A-18Cs when deployed onboard aircraft carriers.
 It is normally carried on one of the fuselage hardpoints otherwise used for AIM-120 AMRAAM missiles.
 410 pods were delivered to the U.S. Navy.
-Pods have also been delivered to Switzerland and Australia, and six pods will be delivered to Malaysia.
+Pods have also been delivered to Switzerland and Australia (for its EA-18G Growler fleet), and six pods will be delivered to Malaysia.

-The US Navy (USN) is considering options to either improve or replace ATFLIR because of current hardware readiness state and sustainment costs.
+The US Navy is considering options to either improve or replace ATFLIR because of current hardware readiness state and sustainment costs.
+As of 2024, flight tests of the AN/AAQ-28 LITENING pod to replace the ASQ-28 had concluded successfully.

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/ASQ-228" designation represents the 228th design of an Army-Navy airborne electronic device for special combination equipment.
+The JETDS system also now is used to name all Department of Defense electronic systems.